Is your vinyl record warped?

 Q1: Is it OK to play a warped record?

-A slightly warped record is good to play but I won’t recommend playing a badly warped record.
+A slightly warped record is playable and mostly considered normal, but I wouldn’t recommend playing a bad one.

-The warp doesn’t let the stylus run smoothly inside record grooves and it can even cause the stylus to jump over the records which will eventually cause the record skips and sound distortion.
-On top of that, your stylus will also get damaged.
+The reason is that the warp prevents the stylus from running smoothly inside record grooves, and it can even cause the stylus to jump over the records, which will eventually lead to skipping and sound distortion.
+Additionally, your stylus will get damaged.

 Q2: Does storing records flat damage them?